The OverDrive app is compatible with native screen readers for Android, iOS, and Windows 8/10

 If you'd like to read accessible ebooks on your computer, we recommend downloading EPUB ebooks with Adobe Digital Editions because it's compatible with most screen readers.

-If you'd like to read accessible ebooks on your mobile device, you can borrow Kindle Books (U.S. only) through OverDrive, send them to the Kindle reading app, and read them using screen readers made for Android or iOS.
+If you'd like to read accessible ebooks on your mobile device, we recommend trying Libby, which is compatible with iOS VoiceOver and Android TalkBack.
+In the U.S., you can also borrow Kindle Books through OverDrive, send them to the Kindle reading app, and read them using iOS VoiceOver or Android TalkBack.

 - How do I enable the high contrast option on my library's OverDrive website?